 The Duke University Intelligent Interactive Internet of Things (I^3T) Lab directed by PI Gorlatova is headquartered in a beautiful sunlit top-floor 650+ sq ft corner space in the newly opened Duke University Wilkinson Engineering Building.
-The I^3T Lab is adjacent to the labs working on autonomous systems, embedded systems, applied AI, and robotics, naturally fostering collaborations and exchange of technical know-how.
+The I^3T Lab is adjacent to the labs working on autonomous and embedded systems, digital health, and applied AI, naturally fostering collaborations and exchange of technical know-how.

 The I^3T lab is set up for experiments with multiple elements of the Internet of Things, edge computing, and mobile augmented reality (AR).